 If you know someone having Mesothelioma you need to share these Mesothelioma survival stories with him or her.
 Because at that situation motivation is everything.
-It so important to know where you are.
-Some Mesothelioma cancer victims have shown that how they have fuelled up themselves and sharpened up their minds where most people lose their mind and hope to live.
+It is so important to know where you are.
+Some Mesothelioma cancer victims have shown how they have fuelled up themselves and sharpened up their minds where most people lose their mind and hope to live.

 Time is precious and they had no idea how much time was left for them.
 Mesothelioma Cancer may affect your physical abilities but it cannot affect your willing mind and soul.
 And so they have shown their source of energy and will to live to the entire world.